Feng Zikai: Pre-1949 artistic and literary career

 Feng became involved in the burgeoning political movements of his time.
 His classmates and colleagues invited him to be an essayist and artist for many of the radical magazines and publications that were popping up.
 Journals such as Aesthetic Education, New Youth, Literature Weekly, and Our July featured Feng's early literary and artistic work.
 Through these publications, his art started to gain traction in Shanghai's intellectual circles and his unique style of paintings came to be called manhua.
 Embroiled in Shanghai's political and intellectual world, Feng found his art naturally inclined to reproductive technologies and political periodicals.
 It also embodied the type of Chinese art that could propel the Shanghai intellectuals' wheel of political progress.

-The Kaiming Shudian (开明书店) (Kaiming Book Company) was a private capitalist venture established in Shanghai in 1926 whose goal was to introduce "new knowledge" to young adults.
+The Kaiming Shudian (開明書店) (Kaiming Book Company) was a private capitalist venture established in Shanghai in 1926 whose goal was to introduce "new knowledge" to young adults.
 Feng taught art and worked as a cover designer and illustrator at the Kaiming Book Company as well as for other publishers.
 The Kaiming Book Company published many of Feng's art books and essays.
-The most important journal the company published for young adults was The Juvenile Student (中学生), and as an editor and primary contributor to the journal, Feng disseminated his artwork, his concern for humanitarianism, and his aesthetic thought to many young students.
+The most important journal the company published for young adults was The Juvenile Student (中學生), and as an editor and primary contributor to the journal, Feng disseminated his artwork, his concern for humanitarianism, and his aesthetic thought to many young students.

 Feng continued writing, painting, and publishing in various capacities throughout the changes in the Chinese sociopolitical landscape.
 During the Second Sino-Japanese War, he drew cartoons depicting the horrors of war.
 His artwork stands out as unique, especially compared other artists of his time.
 He chose to not represent the Japanese antagonists as monsters or inhuman, but rather to focus on war's objective tragedies and the suffering it wreaks on ordinary people.
 Shen Bochen (沈泊尘) was a political cartoonist whose art has been juxtaposed with Feng's cartoons during this period.
 Feng was a refugee during the war, having to flee his home, Yuanyuan Hall, but he remained committed to his ideals of universal humanism and compassion, as opposed to building nationalism against the Japanese aggressors.

 Feng kept in close contact with Li Shutong until his death in 1942.
 Many of the Buddhist influences in Feng's work stem from Li's impact on Feng's spiritual journey.
 At the time, Feng was living in Hangzhou and frequently conversed with Ma Yifu, a prominent Neo-Confucian thinker and scholar.